bondjimbond/islandora_badges/modules/islandora_wos/README.md

 Islandora Web of Science provides block which displays Web of Science citation counts on objects for use with Islandora Badges.

 Take note:
+* You can only get AMR credentials if your institution is a Web of Science subscriber, BUT
-- You **DO** need to be a Web of Science subscriber to get AMR credentials, but citation counts and links can be viewed by the general public.
+* Citation counts and links (including list of citing articles) can be viewed by the general public

+### Required credentials
-**The Web of Science piece** uses the WOS [Article Match Retrieval (AMR)](http://ipscience-help.thomsonreuters.com/LAMRService/WebServiceOperationsGroup/requestAPIWoS.html) service.
+Uses the Web of Science [Article Match Retrieval (AMR)](http://ipscience-help.thomsonreuters.com/LAMRService/WebServiceOperationsGroup/requestAPIWoS.html) service.
 Credentials are required to use the API, but not to view the results.
 Web of Science subscribers are entitled to credentials - contact your account manager to get set up.

 Badges will only display on objects that have a DOI (digital object identifier).
 The xpath to the DOI field is configurable.